 Students must show a valid AUM student identification card at the time they are treated.
 Students may provide their own transportation to the health care provider or they may request assistance from AUM Campus Police at 244-3424 (voice or TDD).
-Students needing medical assistance after 9:00 p.m. should contact Campus Police.
+Students needing medical assistance after 9:00 P.M. should contact Campus Police.

-Questions about medical treatment for students should be directed to Mr. Darold Dunlavy, Vice Chancellor for Student Affairs, 244-3619.
+Questions about medical treatment for students should be directed to the Office of Student Affairs, 244-3619.
 TDD users may call 244-3801.

 If students are not covered under another insurance program, they are encouraged to participate in the low cost student health insurance program sponsored through the SGA.
-Information about this program is available in the Office of Student Development, 244-3279.
+Information about this program is available in the Office of Student Affairs, 244-3619.
 TDD users may call 244-3801.